February 2019 Policy Fellowship Program cohort at the University of Guelph by Creelman Hall

-- Advice on evaluating the effect of your research outside of academia.
+- Advice on evaluating the effect of your research.

 - Identifying the most appropriate people and resources at the University of Guelph to address your research needs.

-- Setting up meetings and discussions so that researchers can learn your organization’s priorities.
+- Setting up meetings and discussions in which researchers can learn your organization’s priorities.